The Console

 The slider controls the period at which the console will take a sample.
 This involves adding up all the reports received over that sample interval and calculating the TPS as (number of tests that occurred)/(interval length).
 It is also the period at which the console graphs and statistics are updated.

-By default, the console discards the first non-zero sample period, and starts updating the display and calculating totals from the second sample.
+By default, the console starts updating the display and calculating totals from the first non-zero sample period.
 A non-zero sample period is one in which an update from a worker process was received.
 You can adjust how many non-zero sample periods the console ignores before starting capture with the ignore samples text field.

 The third control allows you to adjust how many samples the console will collect before stopping capture.